-- 7.4 During the year, the Group acquired an additional 0.10% equity interest in International Resorts Company KSCC for a total consideration of KD3,120.
-The Group recognised the difference of KD8,286 between the fair value of consideration paid and the share of net assets acquired directly in the shareholders' equity. - 7.5 The Group's ownership in International United Real Estate Group SAL and Lebanese International Travel and Tourism Co.
-SAL is pledged against borrowings obtained from a related party (note 25). - 7.6 Subsidiaries with material non-controlling interests
+- 7.4 During the year, the Group acquired an additional 0.53% equity interest in International Resorts Company KSCC for a total consideration of KD16,524.
+The Group recognised the difference of KD61,366 between the fair value of consideration paid and the share of net assets acquired directly in the shareholders' equity. - 7.5 The Parent Company incorporated a new subsidiary "Aqarat th8 Investment LTD" registered in Cayman Island with 100% ownership. - 7.6 During the year, the Parent Company incorporated a new subsidiary "KREC Holding Company KSC (Closed)" registered in Kuwait with 100% ownership. - 7.7 During the year, the Group incorporated a new subsidiary "Now Health Fitness Company WLL" registered in Kuwait with 100% ownership. - 7.8 The Group's ownership in fellow subsidiaries (International United Real Estate Group SAL and Lebanese International Travel and Tourism Co.
+SAL) which are consolidated in IFA Hotels and Resorts Co.
+S.A.L (Lebanon) are pledged against borrowings obtained from a related party (note 23). - 7.9 During the year, the Parent Company has disposed its ownership in Delano Investments FZE and Delano Managing Office FZE to one of its subsidiaries "Aqarat th8 Investment LTD".